 Interpersonally: difficulty maintaining friendships, engaging in self-sabotage in relationships

-A workplace example for perspective
+A "self-perception in the workplace" example for perspective

 Let’s add texture to understand the differences psychologically.
 Consider two women in the same position, who receive the exact same workplace evaluation: Above average or excellent in eight out of 10 categories, and below average in two categories.